-For environmental review purposes, the results of this Natural Heritage Review are valid for one year; the results are only valid for the project location and project description provided with the request.
-If project details change or the project has not occurred within one year, please resubmit the project for review within one year of initiating project activities.
+For environmental review purposes, the results of this Natural Heritage Review are valid for one year; the results are only valid for the project location and the project description provided on the cover page.
+If project details change or construction has not occurred within one year, please resubmit the project for review before initiating project activities.

 The Natural Heritage Review does not constitute project approval by the Department of Natural Resources.
 Instead, it identifies issues regarding known occurrences of rare features and potential impacts to these rare features.
-Visit the Natural Heritage Review website for additional information regarding this process, survey guidance, and other related information.
 For information on the environmental review process or other natural resource concerns, you may contact your DNR Regional Environmental Assessment Ecologist.

-Thank you for consulting us on this matter and for your interest in preserving Minnesota's rare natural resources.
+Thank you for consulting us on this matter, and for your interest in preserving Minnesota's rare natural resources.